 According to top real estate agents, another costly mistake that homebuyers make is that they fail to estimate the repair and renovation costs of a new home.
 Top realtors in the US state that it is very important to ensure that the home you’re planning to purchase is inspected by a home inspector so that you are aware of any major problems that the property might have.

 A home inspector can survey the home in detail providing you with termite and roof reports, structural inspections and home inspections covering electrical and plumbing systems.
 All this information can significantly affect your home buying decision.

-Failing to get a home inspection done is a mistake as once you move into your new place, you may get hit with big bills pertaining to repairs and renovations, putting a dent in your pocket.
+Failing to get a home inspection done is a mistake as once you move into your new place, you may get hit with big bills about repairs and renovations, putting a dent in your pocket.
 Therefore, if you want to make an informed decision, get the home inspected first.

 Mistake#5— Not Hiring a Real Estate Agent